cogentcore/core/README.md

 	+ ability to sort by date within directories

 * TextView:
+	+ weird auto-indent dissappearing text thing is likely due to markup refresh!!  put in a guard but may need a flag or something to indicate a batch of updates -- best logic is to follow the window update flag for batched changes.. want to only re-markup after last.  probably just want to add a batch flag like we have in textbuf (could just be that)
 	+ isearch not saving to previous if no matches
 	+ cursor goes to hand for links in TextView
 	+ getting some cruft in very left margin with no line numbers, when horizontal scrolling.